Skip to main content

 MMC’s Medical Billing and Coding Program

-Our Medical Billing & Coding programs were designed with industry standards in mind to better prepare students for medical biller and coder roles.
+Our Medical Billing & Coding program was designed with industry standards in mind to better prepare students for medical biller and coder roles.
 For in-person students, this program uses hands-on learning to support knowledge gained through lectures.

-Our Medical Billing & Coding programs aim to prepare students for their coding certification exam.
+Our Medical Billing & Coding program aims to prepare students for their coding certification exam.
 However, we do not guarantee students will obtain licensure.
 The coding examination is conducted by a third-party organization and is subject to change without prior notice to Miller-Motte.

-Our hybrid Medical Billing and Coding diploma program is available through our:
+• Our hybrid Medical Billing and Coding program is available through our Chattanooga, TN and Tulsa, OK campuses.

-Our online Medical Billing and Coding diploma program can be completed in 15 months through our Chattanooga campus.
+However, our online Medical Billing and Coding program can be completed in 15 months only through our Chattanooga campus.

 Next Steps